Back to Insights

 Next Steps

 Effective enforcement requires preparation before issues arise.
-Invest in clear procedures, staff training, and prevention strategies.
+The schools that navigate the AI transition most successfully are those that invest in clear procedures, comprehensive staff training, and robust prevention strategies long before the first violation crosses an administrator's desk.

 Related reading: